yuvalmGS/gigaspaces-wiki-jekyll/sbp/finding-partition-load.markdown

 # Using an Executor Service

-Another [example|^GetMinLoadPartition-ExecutorService.zip] shows an implementation using Executor Service.
+Another depanlinkexampletengahlink/attachment_files/sbp/GetMinLoadPartition-ExecutorService.zipbelakanglink shows an implementation using Executor Service.
 This approach should be used when this functionality is intrinsic part of the system and not needed on ad-hoc basis.
 Usage instructions are similar to the [Executor Service Example|Map-Reduce Pattern - Executors Example#ExecutorsExample-ServiceExecutorsExample].

 In this example, we're trying to find the partition with the least number of objects, using GigaSpaces' SpaceRuntimeInfo API to get the count of objects.
 This API is lot faster than the count API and is the preferred way of getting object counts.